FlavScents AInsights Entry: Cola Acuminata Schott et Endl. Seed Extract (CAS: 68916-19-8)

 - Material Type: Natural complex material derived from the seeds of the Cola acuminata tree.

-- Source: The extract is obtained from the seeds of the Cola acuminata tree, native to West Africa.
-It is a complex mixture of various compounds, primarily caffeine, theobromine, and tannins.
+- Source: The extract is obtained from the seeds of the Cola acuminata, a tree native to the tropical rainforests of Africa.
+It is commonly used in flavor and fragrance applications.

 Citation hooks: FlavScents; PubChem; FEMA